DarkKodKod/NESTool/README.md

 ![](/Images/bank2.png)

-In the image above, we can have a bank for the sprties with 2kb of size.
+In the image above, we can have a bank for the sprites with 2kb of size.
 Then later in the code we can for example use this 2kb of a bank along side with music in the CHR Rom chip.
 Like this example using CA65:

 ```
 .segment "CHARS"